 #3 Cook a holiday meal with local produce

-Farmers are experiencing the financial hardships of 2020.
+Farmers are still experiencing the financial hardships of 2020.
 If you want to give back to your community, shop at your local market.
 Not only will your meals be fresh, but you’ll help with keeping your local businesses alive.

 #4 Support your local artists